Be Body Positive Youth Panel: Who Are We?

 We want you to tell us your ideas about the kind of services you would like to see, how we can spread the ‘Be Body Positive’ message and all the other zany, creative ideas you have about fun ways we can do this.
 Read about some of the different ways to get involved below:

-The Youth Panel will be made up of young people aged 13-25 who will meet with the Bodywhys Youth Development Officer on a regular basis to represent the views of young people.
+The Youth Panel is made up of young people aged 13-25 who collaborate with the Bodywhys Youth Development Officer on a regular basis to represent the views of young people.